Democracy: The God That Failed

-Democracy: The God That Failed is a 2001 book by Hans-Hermann Hoppe, containing a series of thirteen essays on the subject of democracy.
+Democracy: The God That Failed is a 2001 book by Hans-Hermann Hoppe containing thirteen essays on democracy.
+Passages in the book oppose universal suffrage and favor "natural elites".
+The book helped popularize Hoppe in far-right discourse.

+Hoppe is a German-born economist who was a professor at University of Nevada, Las Vegas.
+He is associated with the Mises Institute, a right-libertarian think tank.

+Summary

+In the book, Hoppe argues that democracy is a cause of civilizational decline.
 The book "examines modern democracies in the light of various evident failures" which, in Hoppe's view, include rising unemployment rates, expanding public debt, and insolvent social security systems.
 He attributes democracy's failures to pressure groups seeking increased government expenditures, regulations and taxation and a lack of counter-measures to them.
 Potential solutions he discusses include secession, "shifting of control over the nationalised wealth from a larger, central government to a smaller, regional one" and "complete freedom of contract, occupation, trade and migration introduced".
-Hoppe concludes that democracy is the primary cause of a wave of decivilization sweeping the world since World War I, and that democracy must be delegitimized.

-Hoppe characterizes democracy as "publicly owned government", and when he compares it with monarchy—"privately owned government"—he concludes that the latter is preferable; however, Hoppe aims to show that both monarchy and democracy are deficient systems compared to his preferred structure for advancing civilization—something he calls the natural order, a system free of both taxation and coercive monopoly in which jurisdictions freely compete for adherents.
+Hoppe characterizes democracy as "publicly-owned government", and when he compares it with monarchy—"privately-owned government"—he concludes that the latter is preferable; however, Hoppe aims to show that both monarchy and democracy are deficient systems compared to his preferred structure for advancing civilization—something he calls the natural order, a system free of both taxation and coercive monopoly in which jurisdictions freely compete for adherents.
 In his Introduction, he lists other names used elsewhere to refer to this concept of "natural order", including "ordered anarchy", "private property anarchism", "anarcho-capitalism", "autogovernment", "private law society", and "pure capitalism".

-The title of the work is an allusion to The God that Failed, a 1949 work in which six authors who formerly held communist views describe their experience of and subsequent disillusion with communism.
+The title of the work is an allusion to The God that Failed, a 1949 work in which six authors who formerly held communist views describe their experience of, and subsequent disillusion with, communism.